Lang's conjecture and sharp height estimates for the elliptic curves $y^{2}=x^{3}+b$: Introduction

 \end{theorem}

-\begin{remark} Only the upper bound when $b<0$ is sharp here.
-It appears that the terms $-0.005$ in the lower bound for $b<0$, $-0.007$ in the lower bound for $b>0$ and $0.004$ in the upper bound for $b>0$ are most likely not required.
+\begin{remark} Only the upper bound when $b<0$ is best possible here.
+It appears that the terms $-0.005$ in the lower bound for $b<0$, $-0.007$ in the lower bound for $b>0$ and $0.004$ in the upper bound for $b>0$ are not required.
+Examples demonstrating these claims are provided in Section~\ref{sect:sharp}. \end{remark}

-We have been able to find values of $b$ and points $P \in E_{b}(\bbQ)$ demonstrating such claims.
-We provide details in Section~\ref{sect:sharp}. \end{remark}